phero-hq/phero/README.md

 Samen is a new kind of backend framework for building RPC based API's in TypeScript.
 Our mission is to reduce the amount of (boilerplate) code you need to create a backend for your apps.

-Features:
+**Features**:

-- code-first, minimal API
+✅ code-first, minimal API
-- generates a type-safe SDK for your frontends
+✨ generates a type-safe SDK for your frontends
-- easily share your models between server and client
+🚀 easily share your models between server and client
-- parses the input and output based on your models
+📋 parses the input and output based on your models
-- comes with a Terminal UI
+🔋 comes with a Terminal UI
-- middleware
+🖖 middleware
-- zero dependencies, just 1 peer dependency: TypeScript
+🏛️ zero dependencies, just 1 peer dep: TypeScript

 ## Hello World!